Multi-Million Dollar Research Program to fight GVHD

 This research and clinical trials will be conducted at the BMT/SCT units in Brisbane (Royal Brisbane and Women’s Hospital), Sydney (Westmead Hospital) and Melbourne (Royal Melbourne Hospital, The Alfred Hospital), with involvement from SCT units in Adelaide and Perth.

 The CBTCT project is led by world leaders in transplant research.
 Chief Australian Investigators include Professor David Gottlieb, Professor Geoff Hill, Dr Siok Tey, Professor David Ritchie, and Associate Professor David Curtis.
 International Chief Investigators on the team are Professor Bruce Blazar (University of Minnesota, US) and Professor James Ferrara (Icahn School of Medicine, Mount Sinai, US).

-The CBTCT’s scientific partners are Queensland Institute of Medical Research, University of Sydney, University of Melbourne and Monash University in Australia, and the international centres are the University of Minnesota and Icahn Centre School of Medicine at Mount Sinai in New York, both in the US.Posted on August 17th, 2018
+The CBTCT’s scientific partners are Queensland Institute of Medical Research, University of Sydney, University of Melbourne and Monash University in Australia, and the international centres are the University of Minnesota and Icahn Centre School of Medicine at Mount Sinai in New York, both in the US.Last updated on December 16th, 2019

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.